philo-, phil-, -phile, -philia, -philic, -philous, -phily, -philiac, -philist, -philism

 A reference to plants which are pollinated by the wind or fertilized by airborne pollen: Aerophilous plants can grow very well in exposed windy habitats because the environment is full of oxygen!

 aerophily (s) (noun)

 A plant which thrives in exposed windy habitats: Flowers of some trees or bushes are aerophilies and are pollinated by wind or fertilized by airborne pollen.

 , more agglutinophilic, most agglutinophilic

-Pertaining to being readily united as if by glue: Agglutinophilic
+Pertaining to the process of being readily united, as if by glue: Agglutinophilic

 processes involve suspended bacteria, cells, or other particles forming into clumps, usually as a result of some antibody which is developed by white blood cells to neutralize an antigen or foreign protein in the body.